ephemery-testnet/ephemery-scripts/manual/setup-reth-lighthouse.md

 tar -xzf testnet-all.tar.gz
 ```

-### Generate JWT
+### Optional: Generate JWT
 A JWT secret file should be used to ensure secure communication between the Execution Client (Reth) and the Consensus client (Lighthouse).
-Use the following commands, according to the [Lighhouse documentation](https://lighthouse-book.sigmaprime.io/run_a_node.html#step-1-create-a-jwt-secret-file), to create a JWT secret in the `/secrets` folder:
+This step is optional, if a path to an existing JWT secret file is not set in Reth, the file will be created automatically - in that case, adjust the JWT path for Lighthouse accordingly.
+Use the following commands, according to the [Lighhouse documentation](https://lighthouse-book.sigmaprime.io/run_a_node.html#step-1-create-a-jwt-secret-file), to manually create a JWT secret in the `/secrets` folder:

 ```
 sudo mkdir -p /secrets